It's reader question time again!

-The Lesson: I've said it before, but Bankrutpcy is not the best way to resolve your Tax Debt issue.
+I've said it before, but Bankrutpcy is not the best way to resolve your Tax Debt issue.
 People think it just removes their debt from existence, but like in this case, there's usually something extra you have to work with.

 Liens linger.
 Penalties continue to accrue.
 It's a mess.
 You're better off finding a way to repay your tax debt in full than to attempt to discharge it through bankruptcy.